 This limited edition model by CMC Model Cars is another superb example of just how marvelous a 1:18 scale diecast car can be.
 The shape and execution are beautiful and with 1,387 separate components, there is plenty of detail to take in.
 The front and rear suspensions are realistic with springs cabling and exhaust, the cockpit features a leather upholstered seat, a fully equipped dashboard, gearbox, and pedals, and the rear features 301 hand inserted rivets.
 Want more detail?
 You can unlock the engine hood via the 4 functional hooks and revel in the perfectly scaled, exceptionally detailed 6 cylinder inline engine.

 What’s your favorite Formula One car of all time?
-See more of our latest Diecast Cars here.
+See more of our latest CMC Cars here.